Susan Devoy: New Zealand Race Relations Commissioner

 Devoy also spoke out against what she views as 'everyday racism' regularly supporting those who have spoken out and encourage New Zealanders to "not stand by" while others are racially abused.
 Māori New Zealander Rikki Hooper was humiliated while shopping in her supermarket, while Muslims and Jews have also criticised abuse and attacks as have rugby players in Canterbury and taxi drivers in Southland.

 Devoy regularly called for an increase in the country's annual refugee quota, which at that time had remained unchanged since 1987.

 In the wake of the November 2015 Paris attacks, Devoy and Hazim Arafeh, president of the Federation of Islamic Associations of New Zealand, released a joint statement condemning violent extremism and "standing alongside all innocent victims of terrorism in peace, solidarity and humanity."
 Following the Christchurch mosque shootings in March 2019, Devoy called on New Zealanders to listen to the voices of vulnerable people, challenge hate, and "stand up for human rights by letting Muslim Kiwis know that you've got their back."

 Devoy's term ended in 2018 and she was succeeded the following year by former Gisborne Mayor Meng Foon.

 Later life

-Devoy is a castaway on the 2022 series of the New Zealand reality television show Celebrity Treasure Island.